SmoIIy/echogardiner.dk/README.md

 `npm install`

+### Adding blocks

+Import a component and insert inside the `Layout` component in index.astro.
+The syntax is identical to React components

 ### Editing blocks

 These function a lot like react components.
 You can find them in src/components and they end in .astro.